How is Zeffy free?

 2. Agriculture Nonprofit Organizations

-An agricultural organization is a tax exempt nonprofit organization that raises livestock, fish, forest, or grows and harvests crops.
+An agricultural organization is a tax-exempt nonprofit that focuses on raising livestock, fish, or forests or growing and harvesting crops.

-• Land cultivation, such as maintaining soil quality, harvesting crops, and planting seeds.
+• Land cultivation includes maintaining soil quality, harvesting crops, and planting seeds.

 • Fishing and harvesting other aquatic resources.